10 Steps to Starting a CBD Business in 2021

 - Do I want to create my own brand?

 Partnering with a reputable brand like Joy Organics is an excellent way to start a CBD business without incurring too many costs upfront.
 You can order products in bulk and don’t need inventory on-hand.
+Plus, our tinctures and Jarred salves are now USDA certified organic, so you get an even better product when you partner with us.

 However, creating your own CBD brand offers you more autonomy.
 You have more control over creating brand loyalty.
 While the risk is greater, you might reap even greater rewards.